aafmisra/comic-tabs-ms/README.md

 - download the code `.zip` folder
 - head to [chrome://extensions/](chrome://extensions/) and turn on Developer Mode
 - click "Load Unpacked" and upload the unzipped folder
+- find the clown icon in your extensions dropdown and open the options page to change your tab limit

 <img width="1414" alt="Screen Shot 2022-01-25 at 11 11 21 AM" src="https://user-images.githubusercontent.com/57968405/151014584-5f67abb0-cdf9-4b4e-956a-73c5b44e95c1.png">